Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Related Work

-\textbf{LLM-Driven Heuristic Design.} Combinatorial optimization problems typically rely on heuristic solvers~\cite{garey1979computers}.
+\textbf{LLM-Driven Heuristic Design.} Combinatorial optimization problems typically rely on heuristic solvers~\cite{garey1983computers}.
 Recently, LLMs have advanced LLM-Driven Heuristic Design (LHD) by establishing an iterative generate, evaluate, and select workflow to synthesize and refine solvers~\cite{guo-etal-2025-nested, zheng2025mctsahd, dat2025hsevo}.
 Notable frameworks include FunSearch~\cite{romera2024funsearch}, which couples program mutation with evolutionary search based on execution feedback; EoH~\cite{DBLP:conf/icml/0044TY0LWL024}, which co-evolves natural language ideas and code implementations; and ReEvo~\cite{DBLP:conf/nips/Ye0CBHKPS24}, which employs reflective prompts to guide the search.
 However, most LHD methods select solvers solely based on endpoint metrics, ignoring the convergence process.
 Although some efficiency-aware variants incorporate runtime objectives, they typically reduce the dynamic trajectory to a few aggregated statistics~\cite{yao2025multi}.
 A complementary direction addresses evaluation costs by reusing mechanisms or predictor-based pruning to filter candidates~\cite{wu2025efficient,guo-etal-2025-nested}.
 Although effective for reducing overhead, such pruning may limit search diversity and overlook promising solvers.
-DASH addresses these limitations by optimizing the full convergence trajectory for efficiency and employing profiled retrieval to enable cost-effective adaptation.
+DASH addresses these limitations by optimizing the full convergence trajectory for efficiency and employing PLR for cost-effective adaptation.
+This allows archived specialists to be reused across heterogeneous instance profiles without re-evolving a separate solver for each profile group.